AdeDZY/DeepCT/README.md

 In this version, I provide code, data and instructions for the *document reweighting (DeepCT-Index)* part, focusing on the *MS MARCO* passage ranking dataset.
 Thank you :P -- Zhuyun

+## DATA 1:DeepCT Retrieved Documents (Initial Rankings)

+We released the top 1000 documents retrieved by DeepCT for the MS MARCO dev/eval queries.
+You can use these as your initial document ranking for downstream re-ranking.
+The ranking files can be downloaded from [here](http://boston.lti.cs.cmu.edu/appendices/arXiv2019-DeepCT-Zhuyun-Dai/msmarco_rankings/).

-## DATA 1: Weighted MS-MARCO Passage Files
+## DATA 2: Weighted MS-MARCO Passage Files

-If you want to directly use the DeepCT-Index weighted MS-MARCO passages (e.g., to build index & run experiments), download them here:
+If you want to use the DeepCT-Index weighted MS-MARCO passages (e.g., to build index & run experiments), download them here:
 [Virtual Appendix/weighted_documents](http://boston.lti.cs.cmu.edu/appendices/arXiv2019-DeepCT-Zhuyun-Dai/weighted_documents/)

 DeepCT generates a floating-point weight for every term: y_{t,d}.
 To turn it into an integer TF-like weight, we tested 2 different ways: